nkorf/grangersearch/README.md

 > This is a work in progress.
 Use at your own risk.

 An R package for performing exhaustive search for granger causality for transactions time series.
-Given a `X` and `Y` timeseries as input, it performs a granger test to assertain causality.
+Given a $X$ and $Y$ timeseries as input, it performs a granger test to assertain causality.
 It considers the following manifestations:

  * X: only X as predictor